 - Explore descriptions should be defined for users.
 Add a short description to each Explore to specify the purpose and audience using the description parameter.

-- Add drill_fields to all hierarchical dimensions.
-For example, adding a drill_field for city into a state dimension will enable users to select a state and then drill deeper into the cities within that state.
+drill_fieldfor City into a State dimension will enable users to select a state and then drill deeper into the cities within that state.
 Note that this hierarchical drilling will automatically be applied within time dimension groups.

 - Set up links that enable users to easily navigate and pass filters to other Looker dashboards, or to systems or platforms external to Looker.
 See our documentation on the